HIGH-INTENT SEARCH HUB

 1) What is the difference between plumbing and process piping?

-Plumbing supports occupancy and hygiene (water supply and waste), while process piping supports manufacturing and chemical processing.
-Process piping is engineered around the process media, pressure/temperature demands, and safety risk — which typically requires stricter design and documentation discipline than standard building plumbing.
+Plumbing supports occupancy and hygiene, while process piping supports manufacturing and chemical processing.
+Process piping is engineered around the process media, pressure and temperature demands, and safety risk — which typically requires stricter design and documentation discipline.

 Practical insight: “If the fluid is part of production, treat it like process piping and spec it like it matters.”